apache/flink/docs/dev/table/common.md

 ### Convert a Table into a DataStream

-A results of a `Table` can be converted into a `DataStream`.
+The results of a `Table` can be converted into a `DataStream`.
-In this way, custom DataStream programs can be run on the result of a Table API or SQL query.
+In this way, custom `DataStream` programs can be run on the result of a Table API or SQL query.

 When converting a `Table` into a `DataStream` you need to specify the data type of the resulting records, i.e., the data type into which the rows of the `Table` are to be converted.
 Often the most convenient conversion type is `Row`.